yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

        show=False,
    )

-The relative :math:`L_2` errors are evaluated for each state and each test configuration.
+The relative :math:`L_2` error is evaluated for each state and each test configuration as

 .. math::